-Practice in writing a wide range of discourse for a wide variety of purposes and audiences including a focus on research skills.
+This course is the practice in writing a wide range of discourse for a wide variety of purposes and audiences including a focus on research skills.
 Instruction will be given in all aspects of the composing process: invention, drafting, revision, and proofreading.
+Offered: each semester